 The minimum detection sensitivity level of human lysozyme (muramidase or N-acetylmuramide glycanhydrolase) IgG autoantibodies using this human lysozyme ELISA kit was 0.5 U/ml.
-The dynamic assay range for this kit is 6.3 – 100.0 U/ml.
+The dynamic range for this ELISA assay is 6.3 – 100.0 U/ml.

 - Recent advances for the production and recovery methods of lysozyme.
 Crit Rev Biotechnol.
 (2016) 36 (6): 1078-1088.
 Review.
 Ercan D. and Demirci A.